Masorr/musicians_blog/README.md

 - **Footer**

   - Featured on all pages.
-Includes social links.
-(None of the links are real, they just lead to each website's homepage)
+The icons don't have any links since this blog currently doesn't have any other social presence.

 - **Homepage**